CQCL/pytket-docs/README.md

 The notebook examples are built with [jupyterbook](https://jupyterbook.org/en/stable/intro.html) and can be viewed at https://tket.quantinuum.com/examples.

-Instructions for how to add jupyter notebooks to the examples repository can be fond [here](https://github.com/CQCL/pytket/tree/main/examples#notes-for-developers).
+Instructions for how to add jupyter notebooks to the examples repository can be found [here](https://github.com/CQCL/pytket/tree/main/examples#notes-for-developers).

 For more on how the user manual is built and deployed see the [manual README](https://github.com/CQCL/pytket/tree/main/manual/README.md).